lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 More than abuses to evidence, these are abuses to our sanity and intellect as a population.
-Even if melatonin saves you from cancer, even if microwave oven gives you cancer or even when the cult fictions are the ultimate facts, the point stays.
+Even if melatonin saves you from cancer, even if microwave oven gives you cancer or even if the cult fictions are the ultimate facts, the point stays.
 Final verdict can't be used to prove the righteousness of fickle arguments.